movingoolong/moving-oolong/content/posts/episode-29-1-challenger-vs-2-peacemakers.md

 * <https://www.truity.com/test/enneagram-personality-test>
 * <https://www.enneagraminstitute.com/>

 —⁣

 This episode is in partnership with The Katra Box.
-Learn more at thekatrabox.com and @thekatrabox ✨
+Learn more at thekatrabox.com and @thekatrabox on IG ✨